What is stormwater?

 6. Ensuring good housekeeping and maintenance of Township facilities and municipally-owned stormwater management systems.

-More detailed information can be found by clicking here.
+More detailed information can be found by visiting the MS4 page of the website by clicking here.

 Managing Stormwater and Preventing Stormwater Pollution: Information and tips

 Click here for the Department of Environmental Protection (DEP) Stormwater Management Program.

 - Properly dispose of hazardous substances such as used oil, cleaning supplies and paint – never pour them down any part of the storm sewer system and report anyone who does.

 - Use pesticides, fertilizers, and herbicides properly and efficiently to prevent excess runoff.

 - Look for signs of soil and other pollutants, such as debris and chemicals, leaving construction sites in storm water runoff or tracked into roads by construction vehicles.
 Report poorly managed construction sites that could impact storm water runoff to your municipality (610-273-3970 or email@example.com).